Jayant Chaudhary will remain with INDIA bloc: Shivpal Yadav slams BJP | Politics

 Amid speculation that RLD's Jayant Chaudhary may join hands with the BJP, senior Samajwadi Party leader Shivpal Singh Yadav on Wednesday accused the saffron party of ''creating confusion'' and said the former will remain with the INDIA bloc.

 ''I know Jayant, he is a secular person,'' he added.
-The RLD and the Samajwadi Party (SP) announced their alliance for the Lok Sabha polls on January 19 with the former stating that the latter will leave seven seats in western Uttar Pradesh for its nominees.
+When asked to comment on the matter, the Samajwadi Party (SP) chief said, ''He (Jayant) is very 'suljhe hue' (clear) and very well educated person.
+He understands politics.'' '' I hope the struggle going on for the welfare of the farmers and prosperity of the state will not be weakened by him,'' he told reporters at Vidhan Bhawan.
+The RLD and the SP announced their alliance for the Lok Sabha polls on January 19 with the former stating that the latter will leave seven seats in western Uttar Pradesh for its nominees.

-SP president Akhilesh Yadav and RLD chief Jayant Chaudhary announced the tie-up on social media for the general elections later this year.
+The SP president and the RLD chief announced the tie-up on social media for the general elections later this year.

 ''Congratulations to everyone on the alliance of RLD and SP.
 Let us all unite for victory,'' Yadav had said in a post on X.